What is Broad Spectrum?

 Why is Coolibar more expensive than other brands?

 Coolibar was the first clothing company to be receive The Skin Cancer Foundation’s Seal of Recommendation.
-Our R& D team develops innovative, proprietary fabrics that are guaranteed UPF 50+ for the life of the garment.
+Our R & D team develops innovative, proprietary fabrics.
 We test more than any other brand and stand by our work.
 We infuse millions of sun-bouncing minerals at the fiber or fabric level, and they never wash out.
 We also weave our fabrics in such a manner that makes the fabric virtually impermeable by UV rays.
 When it comes to sun safety and sun protection, we believe saving money puts lives at risk.
-So, while you may spend more on our pieces, you’ll be happy you did.
+So, while you may spend more on our pieces, you'll be happy you did.
 They are designed to last and our fabrics are second to none.